markusunger/200_OK_admin/case-study.md

 ## Introduction

 When developing web applications, there are a number of options for handling the backend portion, ranging from creating a custom application to using a service like Google Firebase.
-For many small projects this means a significant amount of work to either write or setup such a backend. _200 OK_ was developed as a no setup, drop-in RESTful API backend for applications with that scope, e.g. learning prototypes or hackathon proof-of-concepts.
+For many small projects this means a significant amount of work to either write or setup such a backend. _200 OK_ was developed as a no setup, drop-in RESTful API backend for applications with that scope, like learning prototypes or hackathon proof-of-concepts.
 With its functionality, _200 OK_ can also serve as a temporary mock API or as a debugging tool for header and payload inspection.

 ![short demo of the web interface in action](/public/images/api-creation.gif) *The one-click approach to create a full REST API*